nicokosi/blog/content/posts/scala-pattern-matching-en.md

-Title: Let's play with pattern matching in Scala
-Date: 2016-09-14 00:00
-Tags: scala, pattern-matching, console, repl
-Slug: scala-pattern-matching
-Author: Nicolas Kosinski
++++
+date = "2016-09-14T00:00:00+01:00"
-Summary: Pattern matching is a powerful technique for filtering and testing variables.
-This article aims at illustrating pattern matching in Scala using a simple example.
+title = "Let's play with pattern matching in Scala" description = "Pattern matching is a powerful technique for filtering and testing variables.
+This article aims at illustrating pattern matching in Scala using a simple example." tags = [ "scala", "pattern-matching", "console", "repl" ] slug = "scala-pattern-matching"
-Lang: en
++++

 Pattern matching is a powerful technique for filtering and testing variables.
 This article aims at illustrating pattern matching in Scala using a simple example.
 Let's say we want to return the color (red or black) of a playing card.